racket/racket/racket/src/thread/README.txt

 operation is handled (e.g., at `end-atomic`).

-The internal coroutine thread associated with a parallel thread is used as the external repesentative of the parallel thread.
-If it is shut down or sent a break signal, the future is terminated or signalled accordingly.
+The internal coroutine thread associated with a parallel thread is used as the external representative of the parallel thread.
+If it is shut down or sent a break signal, the future is terminated or signaled accordingly.

 When `end-atomic` exits atomic mode, then it calls `future-barrier-exit`, which is an inlined check.
-If it detects the potential for an associated parallel future, it calls the more general `future-unbock` function.
+If it detects the potential for an associated parallel future, it calls the more general `future-unblock` function.
 The `future-unblock` function detects precisely when a parallel future is available to continue the work of the current coroutine thread, and it kicks the continuation back over to the parallel thread's future if so.